gbatc/gbatc.github.io/index.md

 excerpt: "The theme of this conference is topological data analysis and deep learning.
 It aims to promote exchanges among experts and scholars in topology and related fields within the Guangdong–Hong Kong–Macao Greater Bay Area and across regions, provide a platform for collaboration with the industry and interdisciplinary fields, and explore the application of topology to data science and artificial intelligence."
 ---

 The theme of this conference is topological data analysis and deep learning.
-It aims to promote exchanges among experts and scholars in topology and related fields within the Guangdong–Hong Kong–Macao Greater Bay Area and across regions, provide a platform for cooperation with the industry and interdisciplinary fields, and explore the application of topology to data science and artificial intelligence.
+It aims to promote exchanges among experts and scholars in topology and related fields within the Guangdong–Hong Kong–Macao Greater Bay Area and across regions, provide a platform for collaboration with the industry and interdisciplinary fields, and explore the application of topology to data science and artificial intelligence.

 ## <a name="speakers"></a>Speakers